mmilad75/safe-global/README.md

 Congrats!
 If you've received a link to this repo it means that we think that you might be a good fit for our team.

-This is a basic expo app with some pre-installed packages, most importantly: **viem, react-native-device-crypto, react-native-keychain**
+This is a basic [Expo](https://expo.dev) app with some pre-installed packages, most importantly: **viem, react-native-device-crypto, react-native-keychain**

 ## Your task